Character Flaws and Strengths: Guide + Examples

 Subtext in Dialogue Explained: Examples & Common Fixes

 While writing a story have you asked yourself, “Am I using dialogue correctly?” — you are not alone.
 One of the most common problems of beginners is not knowing how to use dialogue tags and write dialogue properly in fiction.
-In simple terms, dialogue tags, such as " he said " and " she asked can be used to distinguish who is speaking, whereas proper formatting will make your dialogue clear and easy to read.
+In simple terms, dialogue tags, such as 'he said' and 'she asked,' tell readers who is speaking, while proper formatting makes dialogue clear and easy to read.
 The trick is to make it simple, punctuate properly and not to over-complicate your tags.

 Good dialogue does not simply tell who is talking, it makes your characters more alive and draws the readers into your story.
 Your dialogue will begin to sound more natural and professional once you get the basics.
-A good dialogue makes the story feel good and learning how to write dialogue that sounds natural to make your character feel real
+Good dialogue makes a story feel more engaging, and learning to write natural dialogue helps your characters feel real.

 What does it mean?